-As illustrated in Chart B above, the MSELF is designed for much larger companies with a minimum loan amount of \$10 million and a maximum loan amount equal to the lesser of: (i) \$200 million; (ii) 35% of the borrower's existing outstanding and undrawn available debt that is pari passu in priority with the loan and equivalent in secured status, or (iii) an amount that when added to outstanding and undrawn available debt does not exceed 6x pro forma EBITDA.
-For ease of calculation, the existing and undrawn available debt includes all amounts borrowed under the loan facility, including unsecured or secured loans from any bank, non-bank financial institution, or private lender, as well as any publicly issued bonds or private placement facilities.
+As illustrated in Chart B above, the MSELF is designed for much larger companies with a minimum loan amount of \$10 million and a maximum loan amount equal to the lesser of: (i) \$300 million; (ii) 35% of the borrower's existing outstanding and undrawn available debt that ispari passu in priority with the loan and equivalent in secured status, or (iii) an amount that when added to outstanding and undrawn available debt does not exceed 6x pro forma EBITDA.
+For ease of calculation, the existing and undrawn available debt includes all amounts borrowed under the loan facility, including unsecured or secured loans from any bank, nonbank financial institution, or private lender, as well as any publicly-issued bonds or private placement facilities.
 It also includes all unused commitments under any loan facility calculated as of the date of loan application, but excludes all undrawn backup commercial paper lines, undrawn commitments for finance receivables, undrawn commitments that cannot be used without providing additional collateral, and undrawn commitments that are no longer available due to changes in circumstances.

-The MSELF includes an annual facility fee of .75% payable by the Eligible Lender on the amount sold to the SPV.
+The MSELF includes a SPV transaction fee of .75% payable at the time of origination by the Eligible Lender on the amount sold to the SPV.
 Eligible Lenders will likely require that borrowers pay this fee, resulting in no net cost to Eligible Lenders.
 Eligible Lenders using the MSELF will receive total fees consisting of loan origination fees of .75% on the total loan amount payable by the Eligible Borrower and .25% of the SPV participation amount payable each year by the SPV.
-Eligible Lenders under the MSNLF and MSPLF will receive loan origination fees of 1.00% of the total loan amount payable by the Eligible Borrower and .25% of the amount sold to the SPV payable each year by the SPV.
-Please note that Eligible Borrowers can only avail themselves of one of the MSNLF, MSPLF or the Primary Market Corporate Credit Facility (PMCCF).
+Eliqible Lenders under the MSNLF and MSPLF will have to pay a SPV transaction fee of 1.00% to the SPV at the time of origination on the amount sold to the SPV.
+But similar to the MSELF facility, Eligible Lenders will likely require that borrowers reimburse this fee.
+Eligible Lenders will receive 1.00% of the total loan amount payable by the Eligible Borrower and .25% of the amount sold to the SPV payable each year by the SPV.
+Please note that Eligible Borrowers can only avail themselves of one of the MSNLF, MSPLF or the Primary Market Corporate Credit Facility (PMCCF), but Eligible Borrowers are permitted to borrow under one of the MSLP facilities in addition to the PPP program.